 Dump Sub can be added to the top of the power section

-We can say that the power section converts the hydraulic fluid energy of the drilling fluid into mechanical horsepower.
+Generally, we can say that the power section converts the hydraulic fluid energy of the drilling fluid into mechanical horsepower.
 The mechanical horsepower of a multi-lobe rotor/stator power section is the product of high output torque and rotational speed.

-Drilling Mud Motor Connecting Rod Assembly:
+Connecting Rod Assembly:

 This Drilling Mud Motor Component is attached to the lower end of the rotor.
-It transmits the torque and rotational speed from the rotor to the drive shaft and bit.
+It transmits the torque and rotational speed from the rotor to the driveshaft and bit.
 Universal joints convert the eccentric motion of the rotor into concentric motion at the drive shaft.
 On some models of mud motor, reinforced rubber “boots” cover the u-joints.
 These prevent erosion by the mud.

 The downhole mud motor bearing assembly consists of the following:

-The thrust bearings support the down thrust of the rotor, the hydraulic down thrust from drilling bit pressure loss, and the reactive upward thrust from the exerted weight on bit.
+- Multiple thrust-bearing cartridges.
+The thrust bearings support the down thrust of the rotor, the hydraulic down thrust from drilling bit pressure loss, and the reactive upward thrust from the exerted weight on the bit.

-The driveshaft is one of the mud motors components which is a rigidly-constructed hollow steel component.
+The driveshaft is one of the mud motors components, which is a rigidly-constructed hollow steel component.
 It is supported within the bearing housing by radial and axial thrust bearings.

 This assembly connects the Power Section’s rotor & connecting rod to the rotating components of the Bearing Assembly.
-It can also compensate for any angle of the Adjustable Assembly or Fixed Housing as well as the bending subjected to the motor during directional control.
+It can also compensate for any angle of the Adjustable Assembly or Fixed Housing and the bending subjected to the motor during directional control.
 The bit sub is attached to the drive shaft.
 When pumping through the motor, the drive shaft will turn the bit sub and the bit.